-(6) Director's Name: Ehud Rassabi, Outside Director Identification number: 52017142 Date of Birth: July 30, 1953 Address for service of process: 2 Lipski, Tel Aviv Citizenship: Israeli Membership on board of directors' committees All of the Committees Outside Director/Independent Director: Outside Director Position filled at the Company/Subsidiary/Affiliate of the Company or of an interested party therein: None Date of commencement of service as director of the Company: August 23, 2019 Education: Bachelor's degree, Economics and Accounting, Tel Aviv University, CPA, accredited arbitrator and mediator Occupation in the past five years and other corporations in which he holds office as director: Self-employed accountant since 1981; Volunteer President of Lahav - the Bureau of Sole-Proprietors and Businesses (until October 2015); Volunteer Active Chairman of the Board of Ilan - Israel Association for Children with Disabilities; Outside director of Elron Electronic Industries Ltd.; Outside director of Gold Bond Group Ltd.; Outside director of Electra Ltd.; Outside director of Bank Yahav for Government Employees (until December 2015); Director of Yehuda Steel Ltd. (private company) and a private company owned by him Family relation to an interested party: None Accounting and Financial Expertise or Professional Qualification: Has accounting and financial expertise
+(6) Director's Name: Ehud Rassabi, Outside Director Identification number: 52017142 Date of Birth: July 30, 1953 Address for service of process: 1 Azrieli Center, Tel Aviv Citizenship: Israeli Membership on board of directors' All of the Committees committees All of the Committees All of the Committees Outside Director/Independent Director: Outside Director Position filled at the Company/Subsidiary/Affiliate of the Company or of an interested party therein: None Date of commencement of service as director of the Company: August 23, 2019 Education: Bachelor's degree, Economics and Accounting, Tel Aviv University, CPA, accredited arbitrator and mediator Occupation in the past five years and other corporations in which he holds office as director: Self-employed accountant since 1981; Volunteer President of Lahav - the Bureau of Sole-Proprietors and Businesses (until October 2015); Volunteer Active Chairman of the Board of Ilan - Israel Association for Children with Disabilities; Outside director of Elron Electronic Industries Ltd.; Outside director of Gold Bond Group Ltd. (until May 2020); Outside director of Electra Ltd. (until November 2020); Outside director of Bank Yahav for Government Employees (until December 2015); Director of Yehuda Steel Ltd. (private company) and a private company owned by him.
+Family relation to an interested party: None Accounting and Financial Expertise or Professional Qualification: Has accounting and financial expertise

 (7) Director's Name: Yossef Shachak, Outside Director

 Identification number: 008025009

 Date of Birth: August 25, 1945

-Address for service of process: 28 Burla, Tel Aviv
+Address for service of process: 1 Azrieli Center, Tel Aviv

 Citizenship: Israeli

 Membership on board of directors' committees All of the Committees Outside Director/Independent Director: Outside Director Position filled at the Company/Subsidiary/Affiliate of the Company or of an interested party therein: None Date of commencement of service as director of the Company: August 23, 2019 Education: Bachelor's degree, Accounting, Hebrew University of Jerusalem, CPA Occupation in the past five years and other corporations in which he holds office as director: Consultant to companies and boards of directors; Business mediator and arbitrator; Member of the Public Council of the Israel Accounting Standards Boards; Member of the finance committee of the Israel Cancer Association; Chairman of the Board of Emilia Development (O.F.G.)
-Ltd.; Director of Tefron Ltd.; Outside director of Southern Properties Capital Ltd.; Outside director of Habima National Theatre; Independent director of Partner Communications Ltd.; Director of Yogi Consulting and Investments Ltd. (a private company controlled by him); Director of Shachak & Co.
-Properties Ltd. (a private company of which he is a shareholder).
+Ltd.; Director of Tefron Ltd.; Outside director of Southern Properties Capital Ltd.; Independent director of Partner Communications Ltd.; Director of Yogi Consulting and Investments Ltd. (a private company he controls);Consultant and mediator of the Carasso Group and companies owned thereby.
 Family relation to an interested party: None Accounting and Financial Expertise or Professional Qualification: Has accounting and financial expertise